Santiago-Quintero-Guzman/CPP-Exercises/conditional_statements/Readme.md

 In this exercise, the idea is to practice conditionals using assert as follows:

-If 1 &lt;= n &gt;= 9 print the lowercase English word corresponding to the number (e.g., one for 1, two for 2, etc.).
+If 1 <= n <= 9 print the lowercase English word corresponding to the number (e.g., one for 1, two for 2, etc.).

 If n > 9, print Greater than 9.